netlas-io/netlas-scripts/README.md

 This script will allow you to quickly collect all email addresses associated with a specific domain.
 This can help both during OSINT investigations and during pen tests to collect targets for social engineering.

+*Note*: To use this script you need a paid subscription with access to contacts.

 **Usage:**

 `python3 netlas_emails_by_domain.py domain_name`